A Bidirectional Tree Tagging Scheme for Joint Medical Relation Extraction: Experiments

+ADE, collected from the English medical reports, contains 4.2k samples with the relation \emph{Adverse-Effect}.
+Following previous work \cite{Yan2021A}, the samples with overlapping entities are filtered out and the 10-fold cross validation is performed for ADE in our experiment.
+CMeIE is a Chinese medical dataset constructed by several rounds of manual annotation.
+It consists of 28k sentences and 44 relations derived from medical textbooks and clinical practices.

+NYT contains 66.1k sentences with 24 relation categories from New York Times news.
+We adopt the preprocessed version released by \cite{Zeng2018Extracting}.
+WebNLG is an English dataset created for Natural Language Generation (NLG) task.
+It was adapted for RE task and released by \cite{Zeng2018Extracting}, which contains 6.2k sentences and 246 relation types.
+DuIE, consisting of 214.7k sentences with 49 relation categories, is a big Chinese dataset released by Baidu Inc. for RE.
+Since the testing set of DuIE is not available, we randomly separate the training set into a new validation set (20k samples) and a new training set (153.1k samples), and take the old validation set as the testing set (21.6k samples).

+Table \ref{Tab:Dataset} illustrates some statistics of the samples with overlapping triples in the five datasets.
+It indicates that the overlapping triple problem is very common in all datasets.
+Besides, in the medical datasets, the samples with overlapping triples have a high proportion of \emph{ELS} samples , reaching more than 87\%.
+However, this pattern may not apply to the datasets in other domains, e.g., the sentences with overlapping triples have a low proportion of \emph{ELS} sentences at only 42.2\%.

-We employ Precision (\emph{Prec}), Recall (\emph{Rec}) and F1 score (\emph{F1}) to evaluate the performance of our framework.
-We consider a predicted triple $(e_1, r, e_2)$ as a correct one only if its $e_1$, $e_2$ and $r$ are all correct.
+\textbf{Metrics} We employ micro Precision (\emph{Prec}), Recall (\emph{Rec}) and F1 score (\emph{F1}) to evaluate the performance of our models.
+We consider a predicted triple $(e_1, r, e_2)$ as a correct one only if $e_1$, $e_2$ and $r$ are all correct.
+Note that some original achievements of baselines evaluate the performance by Partial Matching, which means that $(e_1, r, e_2)$ is simply regarded as a correct triple if the first (or last) tokens of two entities ($e_1$ and $e_2$) and $r$ are correct.